grafana/k6/release notes/upcoming.md

 ### CLI/Options: Add `--summary-time-unit` flag (#638)

-You can now specify the time unit used to show the summary tred stats.
+You can now specify the time unit used to show the summary trend stats.
 It can be: 's' for seconds, 'ms' for milliseconds or 'us' microseconds.

 ```bash
 $ k6 run --summary-time-unit ms ~/script.js